-A lifetime’s encounter with artists: from prehistoric cave painting to the present.
+A lifetime’s encounter with artists: from prehistoric cave painting to the present

 John Berger, one of the world’s most celebrated art writers, takes us through centuries of drawing and painting, revealing his lifelong fascination with a diverse cast of artists.
 In Portraits, Berger grounds the artists in their historical milieu in revolutionary ways, whether enlarging on the prehistoric paintings of the Chauvet caves or Cy Twombly’s linguistic and pictorial play.

-In penetrating and singular prose, Berger presents entirely new ways of thinking about artists both canonised and obscure, from Rembrandt to Henry Moore, Jackson Pollock to Picasso.
+In penetrating and singular prose, Berger presents entirely new ways of thinking about artists both canonized and obscure, from Rembrandt to Henry Moore, Jackson Pollock to Picasso.
 Throughout, Berger maintains the essential connection between politics, art and the wider study of culture.
 The result is an illuminating walk through many centuries of visual culture, from one of the contemporary world’s most incisive critical voices.